LearnersGuild/partners/Guiding-Principles/Engagement.md

 ## Love is important

 Use the word.
 Express it.
 Allow it.
 Serve it.
 It belongs at work.
 It belongs in our learning communities.
 It is appropriate.

+Love comes bearing many gifts: forgiveness, gratitude, enjoyment and ease.
+Let's work together for a low-drama, low-struggle, enemy-free, loving company.

 ## Serve with humility